ffffffico/Whitepaper/whitepaper.md

 <h2>Community (EN & VN)</h2>

 We will build a large loyal community of knowledgeable high value investors who are motivated to contribute to our team, believe in our vision, aid in reviewing ICOs, and who will participate in the lending program.
 Our community will be multi-language, English along with Vietnamese.
 Two(2) Youtube channels will also be initiated to introduce new ICOs.
-Once our community base develops:
+Once our community base develops, we will be able to have the following benefits:

 <ul>
   <li>Enjoy increased revenue from ICO referral programs</li>